-The development of the beliefs, organization, and socio-political character of the Christian communities both in the East and the West is explored in the history courses of the Ecumenical Institute.
+The development of the beliefs, organization, and socio-political character of the Christian communities both in the East and the West is explored in the history courses of St. Mary’s Ecumenical Institute.
 The roots of our shared religious past as well as the rich heritage of ethnic and denominational traditions are explored as helpful resources for our contemporary self-understanding.

 Note the following abbreviations: PR = prerequisite; CR = corequisite; PR/CR = either a prerequisite or a corequisite.
 Corequisites may be taken either at the same time as or before the course listed.
 Prerequisites and corequisites may be waived only with the permission of the Dean and the instructor.